Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

 This type of ethernet cable is very similar to the UTP; however, the key difference is that the STP has a foil shield that covers the wires.
 This shielding adds an extra layer of protection against electromagnetic interference, which can leak into or outside the cable.

-This type of cable is mainly used for industrial purposes, however, some people use them in their homes and businesses.
+This type of cable is mainly used for industrial purposes; however, some people use it in their homes and businesses.
 An example is the CAT6a cable.

-Now we know the types of twisted pair ethernet cables, let us take a look at the three main categories of ethernet cables.
+Now we know the types of twisted pair ethernet cables, let us look at the three main categories of ethernet cables.

 2. Cat5 vs. Cat6 vs. Cat7 Cable: What’s The Difference?